SixSq/old.sixsq.github.com/README.md

 Comments on design (Cal):

-  * "Latest Blogs Entries" should be "Latest Blog Entries" in images
+  * "Latest Blogs Entries" should be "Latest Blog Entry" in images

+  * "Latest Tweets" should be "Latest Tweet" in images (if we stick with one tweet)

   * Wrong SixSq logo being used; should have dot cropped by square